Our Board

 Special responsibilities

-Member, Quality and Risk Committee
+Member of Quality and Risk Committee

 Ricki Vinci